wbwang2020/MP-MAB/README.md

 ﻿# Contextual Multi-Player Multi-Armed Bandit (MP-MAB)
 ## Purpose of This Package:
-This repository contains the Python codes for the numerical simulations of the following paper:
+This repository contains the Python codes for the numerical simulations of the following paper (we also aim to extend this package with more MP-MAB algorithms in the future):

 [[Wang2020](http://arxiv.org/abs/2003.13314)] Wenbo Wang, Amir Leshem, Dusit Niyato and Zhu Han, "Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game".

-This project currently implements the multi-player multi-armed bandit (MP-MAB) algorithms proposed in the following papers:
+This project currently implements the multi-player multi-armed bandit (MP-MAB) algorithms proposed in the following (preprint) papers:

 [[Wang2020](http://arxiv.org/abs/2003.13314)] Wenbo Wang, Amir Leshem, Dusit Niyato and Zhu Han, "Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game".